eNMS-automation/eNMS/docs/workflows/workflow_system.rst

 Workflow System
 ===============

-A workflow is a directed graph which nodes are "jobs".
-A job can be a service or another workflow.
+A workflow is a directed graph which nodes can be a service or another workflow.

 Each job in eNMS returns a boolean value:
   - ``True`` if it ran successfully.